Mentoring | David Chicoine

 Photo of Kyle Stich

 Kyle (BA in Anthropology, Northeastern Illinois U, 2008) is a archaeobotanist who joined the Caylán team as field assistant in 2009.
 In 2011, Kyle started the MA program in anthropology at LSU focusing on the analysis of soil samples recovered during the 2009 and 2010 seasons.
-In 2013, Kyle presented his thesis work at several conferences including the 78th Annual Meeting of the SAA in Honolulu and the 112th Annual Meeting of the AAA in Chicago, and results of his analyses were published in Andean Past.
+In 2013, Kyle presented his thesis work at several conferences including the 78th Annual Meeting of the Society for American Archaeology in Honolulu and the 112th Annual Meeting of the AAA in Chicago, and results of his analyses were published in Andean Past.

 Kyle is currently teaching at Heartland Alliance in Chicago.